Feldenkrais Method

 You might benefit from this work if you’re dealing with:

-• recurring injuries or patterns that keep coming back
+• persistent pain or tension that doesn’t fully resolve, or recurring injuries or patterns that keep coming back

-• stiffness, limited mobility, changes in balance or discomfort with everyday movements
+• stiffness, limited mobility, changes in balance

 • stress or overwhelm that shows up physically